- Have you ever decided to stop drinking or using drugs, only to find that you can’t for any length of time ?

 - Have you missed days at work or other commitments because of drinking or using?

 - Do you tell yourself you can stop anytime you want to, even though you keep getting drunk or high even when you don’t mean to or want to ?

-- Need to drink or take something to get your day started or to stop symptoms like shaking or nausea ?
+- Need to drink or use to stop symptoms like shaking or nausea ?

 I specialise in working with substance related issues and have worked in a variety of settings helping people to overcome problems with alcohol and other drugs.
 I also work with family members whose loved ones may be experiencing problems with substances.
 Specialist counselling in alcohol and drug use requires a different approach to other forms of therapy, and as is often the case each person will respond differently to different approaches.
-People at the milder end of the scale may only need brief therapy in order to moderate or stop.
-Whereas those who are at the more severe end may need longer term counselling or intensive sobriety coaching to stop completely and recover their lives.
+People with a mild to moderate problem may only need brief therapy in order to moderate or stop.
+Whereas people whose drinking or using is more complex may need longer term counselling or intensive sobriety coaching to reach their sobriety/recovery goals.

-Issues surrounding alcohol, drugs and addiction are complex, and the process working through them can be difficult.
-However, with the right approach and support it is possible for people to reclaim their lives and leave substance abuse behind.
+Issues surrounding alcohol, drugs and addiction are complex, and the process working through them can be challenging.
+However, with the right approach and support people can transform their relationship with alcohol and other substances.